pyOpenSci/pyopensci.github.io/_posts/2022-10-18-what-makes-a-python-package-healthy.md

 Test suites are critical not only to ensure the package functionality works as expected (if tests are designed well).
-They also make it easier for contributors to see that changes they made in a PR don't break unexpected things.
+They also make it easier for contributors to see that changes they made in a GitHub pull request don't break things unexpectedly.

 Tests can also be created
 in a Continuous Integration (CI) workflow to ensure code syntax is consistent